Services

 The PEAR team works closely with Title IX colleagues to provide up to date U-M Sexual and Gender-Based Misconduct (SGBM) Policy awareness training for our community.

-The team shares basic information about the policy prohibited conduct, facilitates conversations around “Individual with Reporting Obligations” (IRO)’s responsibilities, and helps employees understand their specific status as part of the SGBM Policy.
+The team shares basic information about the policy prohibited conduct, facilitates conversations around employees’ reporting obligations, and helps employees understand their role as part of the SGBM Policy.

 Policy & Training Topics